Configuring Services

 pvnctl configs apply path/to/my-service.pvn.yaml

-Deploying from UI
+Releasing from UI

 Parametrizing from UI

-You can define parameters in your service config that can then be set at push time in the UI.
+You can define parameters in your service config that can then be set at Release time in the UI.
 This is useful for fast changes of safe fields, such as replica count or container image, without going through a code commit.

 service: